uwspstar/FullStack/CSharp/Threading/readme.md

 - Multiple threads can run in the context of a process.
 - All threads of a process share its virtual address space.
 - A thread can execute any part of the program code, including parts currently being executed by another thread.

+### application domains
-### The .NET Framework provides a way to isolate applications within a process with the use of application domains.
+- The .NET Framework provides a way to isolate applications within a process with the use of application domains.

 ### Application domains are not available on .NET Core.

+### primary thread vs worker threads
+- By default, a .NET program is started with a single thread, often called the ```primary thread```.
+- However, it can create additional threads to execute code in parallel or concurrently with the primary thread.
+These threads are often called ```worker threads```.